DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _And it was different from the tools of elves and angles._

-But he could have never imagined this.
+But never could he even imagine this.
 That this blade would be created by the being transcending the five races.

 "Really, I had suspected it.